tomislavmiksa/kw_traceminator/src/gui/webapp-flask/README.md

 # Introduction

-This module is the **single-page web frontend** for the modem diagnostic toolchain.
+This module is the **TRACEMINATOR** single-page web frontend for the modem diagnostic toolchain.
 It serves a static HTML/JS UI and a thin same-origin JSON proxy in front of the three backend APIs that do the real work:

 - `serial-at-api`        on `http://localhost:8666` - modem info + AT commands
 - `serial-modemtracing`  on `http://localhost:8888` - QCSuper modem trace